JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 _MARCH / APRIL 1989_

-_We reported on a Roundtable Discussion held on Saturday February 11, 1989 by the General Council of the URANTLA Brotherhood between members of the Council and representatives of various groups established to perform some service or work on behalf of and lor related to _The URANTLA Book_.
+_We reported on a Roundtable Discussion held on Saturday February 11, 1989 by the General Council of the URANTIA Brotherhood between members of the Council and representatives of various groups established to perform some service or work on behalf of and lor related to _The URANTIA Book_.
 Six-0-Six Newsletter also received an invitation, but was unable to attend._

 _The purpose of the meeting was to improve communication and coordination among all individuals and groups associated with this endeavour to which we are all committed._

 _MAY / JUNE 1989_

-_William Wentworth explained to our readers about the Area Coordination Programme nun by the URANTLA Brotherhood, created to assist study groups._
+_William Wentworth explained to our readers about the Area Coordination Programme nun by the URANTIA Brotherhood, created to assist study groups._

 _SEPTEMBER/OCTOBER 1989_

-_It was announced in this issue that summaries of the URANTLA Bulletin were being made available in French, Spanish and Finnish._
+_It was announced in this issue that summaries of the URANTIA Bulletin were being made available in French, Spanish and Finnish._

 ## SCIENTIFIC EVIDENCE

 _Over the years we have published quite a number of articles on the cross-referencing of newly found scientific evidence against specific references in _The URANTIA Book_, to see how they “stack up”.
 It is always our intention to present a balanced point of view in Six-O-Six, as some readers find them very interesting, while others do not._

 _Ken Glasziou has played a major role in the area of scientific evidence.
 In ***May 1986***.
-Six-O-Six published the first of a series of four articles by Ken, who had been collecting odds and ends concerning the scientific content of _The URANTLA Book_ for many years.
+Six-O-Six published the first of a series of four articles by Ken, who had been collecting odds and ends concerning the scientific content of _The URANTIA Book_ for many years.
 He had been doing this more or less in isolation and invited other readers with some scientific background to join him in an effort to produce a better commentary and also to update more continuously._

 _Since then, Ken attended the Scientific Symposium in Nashville, Tennessee between May 13-15, 1988 and was fortunate enough to make new friends among a group of interested scientists._